-2. Nominees can work for a for-profit or non-profit organization.
-In both cases, nominees will be assessed on objective, demonstrable business achievements that advance the goals and objectives of their respective organizations;
+2. Preference is given to nominees who work in the private sector.
+However, nominees can work for a non-profit organization; in either case, nominees will be assessed on demonstrated business achievements that advance the goals and objectives of their respective organization;

 3. Nominees must spend the majority of their work time in the National Capital Region;

-4. Nominees must be a manager, owner, professional or executive or person with significant business decision-making authority.
+4. Nominees must be an owner, executive, manager, professional or person with significant business decision-making authority.

 When can I nominate someone?

 Nominations open in January.
 They close at the end of March.

 How long will the nomination process take to complete?

 The nomination process is designed to be straightforward and succinct.
 It often takes 60 minutes to complete; perhaps less if the nominee has an up-to-date resume.
 It's also good to start with a very clear sense of the nominees business accomplishments.